 All department conference funds are provided as travel reimbursement.
 The downside of travel reimbursement is that students must prepay and be reimbursed after travel is completed.
 The upside is that reimbursement allows students to bundle support from multiple sources.
-For instance, a student may combine \$400 of department support with another \$300 from an individual faculty member.
+For instance, a student may combine \$425 of department support with another \$300 from an individual faculty member.

 The department will not reduce funds given to a student if they receive support from another source, but students are limited by the amount they spend on the conference.
-For instance, if a professor provides a student \$300 to attend ASA, the student may add it to the \$400 from the department and reimburse up to \$700 in travel costs for ASA.
+For instance, if a professor provides a student \$300 to attend ASA, the student may add it to the \$425 from the department and reimburse up to \$725 in travel costs for ASA.
 If the student only spent \$600 to attend the conference though, they would only be reimbursed for \$600.
 If a student uses some, but not all of their department funds on a first conference, they may use the remainder for a second conference.
-For instance, if a student uses \$300 of the \$400 from the department funds on a second conference that year.
+For instance, if a student uses \$300 of the \$400 from the department to attend a conference, they may use the remaining \$100 of department funds on a second conference that year.
 Students are encouraged to use support prudently, however.
 For instance, if a fellowship or professor fully funds conference travel, the student should forgo department support.

 To facilitate bundling, the DGS will consider everyone who requests department funding as a potential nominee for the College of Arts and Science Graduate Travel Awards.
-The College provides Fall and Spring Travel Awards for which the department is allowed to submit up to three nominees each time.
+The DGS also emails all students to solicit applications from students who are also attending conferences, but did not apply for department funding.
+The College provides Fall and Spring Travel Awards for which the department is allowed to submit two or three nominees each time.
 College deadlines are in late October for the Fall travel award and late March for the Spring travel award.
-For example, in 2023-24 the Fall deadline was 20 October 2023 (for travel between July 2023 and March 2024) and the Spring deadline is 29 March 2024 (for travel between January 2024 and August 2024).
-At least two weeks before the College deadline, the DGS reaches out to the three nominees and requests that they complete the College Travel award application needed to complete their nomination.
-The DGS also emails all students to solicit applications from students who did not apply for department funding.
+For example, in 2024-25, the Fall deadline was 25 October (for travel between July 2024 and March 2025) and the Spring deadline was 17 March (for travel between January 2025 and August 2025).
+At least two weeks before the College deadline, the DGS reaches out to the three nominees and requests that they complete the College Travel award application via IU Scholarships that is needed to complete their nomination.